Operation Red Nose Returning for Holiday Season

-After a two-year hiatus, Operation Red Nose will be back on the road this holiday season.
+After a two-year pandemic hiatus, Operation Red Nose will be back on the road this holiday season.

-Safety Services Manitoba and Manitoba Public Insurance launched the 2022 seasonal campaign on Friday, which relies on volunteers to take holiday revellers back home safely after a night out.
+Safety Services Manitoba and Manitoba Public Insurance launched the 2022 seasonal campaign on Friday, which relies on volunteers to take holiday revellers back home safely to prevent drinking and driving.

 “The 2022 campaign will be the 26th year that Operation Red Nose has run in Manitoba and the first year of service since 2019, due to the pandemic disruption,” said Ron Janzen, president and CEO of Safety Services Manitoba.